Harsha2640/RahberProject/README.md

 6. Then i have intialized a method "generate recommendations" to rank the courses based user's interests and for recommending the top courses.

+7. I have also added the test case for the generating the output by adding the courses and the user data by this both the data present we can initialize the learning path generator for the user

 # System Architechture for Scalable Video Streaming(Task 2):